 Are You Struggling With This Common Imbalance?
+And A Playful Way to Restore Inner Harmony

 For men and women alike, its so important to integrate qualities of the feminine (yin) and masculine (yang) in a balanced and harmonious way for optimal health and well being.
 Several years ago, I noticed that I was living my life in a way that felt like I was always running uphill.
 In the wake of my my dad's death, I sought control and an artificial sense of strength in rigidity.
 I approached everything with an intensity that was unyielding and masculine (yang) in its nature.
 Aggressive, competitive, forceful, adventurous, and self reliant.
 I worked out excessively and intensely, followed strict diets with rigid rules and calorie counting, spent a year on my own traveling in South America, and searched out experiences like month long mountaineering expeditions on 23,000 feet summits to reach my greatest limits in enduring discomfort.
 I felt disembodied, struggled with anxiety, depression, and hormonal imbalances.